 The standards would be incorporated by reference.
-The Secretary of State would have to post the incorporated standards on its website within 30 days after the bill was enacted.
+The Secretary of State could, by rule, adopt any future changes to the standards.

 Implements of husbandry manufactured before January 1, 2007, would have to meet the current requirements in the Code: either display red lighted rear lamps plainly visible from a distance of 500 feet to the rear; or be accompanied by a vehicle that follows the implement of husbandry at a maximum distance of 50 feet, illuminates the implement with the vehicle's headlights, and displays lighted rear lamps plainly visible from 500 feet.